Justice Department asks judge to allow U.S. to bar WeChat from U.S. app stores

 WeChat is an all-in-one mobile app that combines services similar to Facebook, WhatsApp, Instagram and Venmo.
 The app is an essential part of daily life for many in China and boasts more than 1 billion users.

-TikTok on Wednesday sought a similar preliminary injunction from a U.S. judge in Washington who gave the government until Friday at 2:30 p.m. to respond to the request or delay the U.S. app store ban on new TikTok downloads that is set to take effect late on Sunday.
+TikTok on Wednesday sought a similar preliminary injunction from a U.S. judge in Washington.
+A judge on Friday said he would hold a hearing Sunday morning about whether to halt the U.S. app store ban on new TikTok downloads set to take effect Sunday night.

-Reporting by David Shepardson; Additional reporting by Pei Li in Hong Kong; Editing by Shri Navaratnam and Raju Gopalakrishnan
+Reporting by David Shepardson; Additional reporting by Pei Li in Hong Kong; Editing by Shri Navaratnam, Raju Gopalakrishnan and Sonya Hepinstall

 Our Standards: The Thomson Reuters Trust Principles.